uniVocity/univocity-trader/README.md

 # Improving backtesting performance

-We built this code to enable running backtests and optimizations very efficiently using all cores of your CPU is ideal for machine learning and brute force testing.
+We built this code to enable running backtests and optimizations very efficiently using all cores of your CPU which is ideal for machine learning or simple brute force parameter testing.
 We built a separate small library that makes use of that capability which will not be open-sourced, as we intend to sell it to help us continue developing this framework.

-If you are familiar with with core java you should be able to implement faster backtests for yourself, but if you don't want to waste time on it, or just are not familiar enough with concurrent programming in Java, you can buy our backtesting solution for only US$ 79.00.
+If you are familiar with core java you should be able to implement faster backtests for yourself, but if you don't want to waste time on it, or just are not familiar enough with concurrent programming in Java, you can buy our backtesting solution for only US$ 79.00.
 Just send an e-mail directly to jbax@univocity.com and I'll help you out.